 Who are people buying for?

 Although the holiday is typically associated with couples romantically treating each other, the market also includes friends, family, teachers, and even pets.
-In a survey done
+In a survey done by the National Retail Federation, consumers budgeted how much they plan to spend on each of the following people in their lives:

 • $85.21 on their significant others/spouses